-The program, called Thai Rice NAMA (Nationally Appropriate Mitigation Action), also includes water conservation and biodiversity initiatives as well as other tools for farmers.
+The new program, called Thai Rice NAMA (Nationally Appropriate Mitigation Action), also includes water conservation, biodiversity initiatives and other tools for farmers.

-One key piece is the introduction of laser land levelling, in which farmers use laser measurements to make their rice paddies flatter.
-The process is normally expensive, but a Thai state-owned bank has pledged to grant farmers interest-free loans for the program.
+One key piece is the introduction of laser land leveling, in which farmers use laser measurements to make their rice paddies flatter.
+The process is normally expensive but a Thai state-owned bank has pledged to grant farmers interest-free loans for the program.

 Level rice paddies are more efficient, allowing farmers to use far less water, fertilizer and pesticides.
 This last benefit is especially important given the high levels of synthetic pesticide and fertilizer use in Thailand.

 Thailand backed down late last year from its attempt to ban pesticides that contain the cancer-causing chemical glyphosate.
 Glyphosate is the main ingredient in the controversial herbicide Roundup, once sold by Monsanto and now owned by Bayer.

 The Thai government moved to ban the chemical because it endangers both farmers and consumers, as the carcinogenic residue remains in fruits, vegetables and grains even as they arrive at market.